BearGryllsTV/boilerplate/wp-content/plugins/wp-fastest-cache/readme.txt

 18. Database Cleanup

 == Changelog ==

+= 0.9.5 =
+* to prevent generating cache when DONOTCACHEPAGE is defined as true for Divi theme
+* to add nonce security system for cdn saving

 = 0.9.4 =
 * to make compatible the Auto Cache feature with the Disable Gutenberg plugin